RunAsSpc = runas +

 graphical interface RunAsSpcAdmin.
 Each encrypted file receive its own password, like a fingerprint.

 RunAsSpc can also be used without an

 enrcypted file.
 Account, password and application can also pass in clear

 RunAsSpc does not require any installation procedure for the following

-other software-package can be installed by the user themselves without
+- Security patches, software updates, programs, drivers and other packages can be installed by the users themselves, without

 having administrator privileges.

-administrator to run this applications.
+an administrator to run these applications.